 Use digital design tools to speed things up

-Perhaps you are not very artistic or you are short on time, either way a great idea is to use some online tools to either speed things up or to add some beautiful fonts and graphics to your scrapbook pages.
+Perhaps you are not very artistic or you are short on time, either way, a great idea is to use some online tools to either speed things up when creating a travel scrapbooking album and to add some beautiful fonts and graphics to your scrapbook pages.

 You could even create entire pages for your travel scrapbook online.
 These could mix in with your handmade pages, or you could use this method for the entire book.
 You’ll still have a beautiful scrapbook to look through once complete, even if you design every page using digital tools online or on your computer.